kzima/slimbone/README.md

 Then I tried Laravel, and ... it just didn't work for me.
 Again I was foced with the folder structure and I didn't have time to go through documentation and stack overflow on how to do things.

-Then I checked Fat Free micro Framework and I found it very slim (only 55kb).
+Then I checked Fat Free micro Framework and I found it very slim (only 55kb) and flexible.
 The only problem was that I wanted to be able to manage it in my composer dependency and FF3 wasn't available in packagist.org.

 So I followed the micro framework breadcrumb and I found Slim.
 Bingo!